News

 Providing a stage for amateur productions, the Crescent Theatre is an integral part of the theatre scene in the city.

-The Crescent has been in its location in Sheepcote Street since the late 1990s.
+The Crescent has been in its location on Sheepcote Street since the late 1990s.

 It has had its own in-house company that stages most of the productions.

-The theatre has open auditions, letting the community to get involved with the productions!
+The theatre has open auditions, letting the community get involved with the productions!

-Be sure to support the theatre movement when living in Birmingham.
+Be sure to support the theatre movement when moving to Birmingham.

 Ready to Move